elixir-lsp/vscode-elixir-ls/README.md

     ** (EXIT) no process: the process is not alive or there's no process currently associated with the given name, possibly because its application isn't started
 ```

-and you installed Elixir and Erlang from the Erlang Solutions repository, you may not have a full installation of erlang.
+and you installed Elixir and Erlang from the Erlang Solutions repository, you may not have a full installation of Erlang.
 This can be solved with `sudo apt-get install esl-erlang`.
-Originally reported in [#208](https://github.com/elixir-lsp/elixir-ls/issues/208).
+(This was originally reported in [#208](https://github.com/elixir-lsp/elixir-ls/issues/208).)

-On fedora if you only install the elixir package you will not have a full erlang installation, this can be fixed by running `sudo dnf install erlang` (reported in [#231](https://github.com/elixir-lsp/elixir-ls/issues/231))
+On fedora if you only install the elixir package you will not have a full erlang installation, this can be fixed by running `sudo dnf install erlang` (This was reported in [#231](https://github.com/elixir-lsp/elixir-ls/issues/231).)

 If you are seeing the message "Invalid beam file or no abstract code", you need to make sure that your Mix project is set to use the `elixirc` compiler option `--debug-info`, which can be done by adding the following line to your `mix.exs` `project` section: